 Factors that may increase your chance of pheochromocytoma include:

 Genetic diseases associated with pheochromocytoma include:

-Your doctor may need images of your bodily structures.
+Your doctor may need images of your bodily structures to look for the tumor and check if it has spread.
 These can be done with:

-If the tumor is benign, it is removed.
+The tumor will be removed whether it is cancerous or not.
 This procedure uses small incisions and special instruments.
 Sometimes, the adrenal glands are removed as a part of this process.

 Prior to surgery, high blood pressure will need to be brought under control using blood pressure lowering medications.

 Chemotherapy may be used if the tumor is cancerous and has spread outside of the adrenal glands.